Kevinclane/mywebsite/README.md

 3. Go into docs/browser/index.html and edit base tag's href to /mywebsite/ (It tries to load from C drive by default even with base href declared)
 4. Copy all contents in browser folder
 5. Paste files into docs folder (parent to browser)
-6. Commit and Push - Github Actions should handle the deployment
+6. Commit and Push
+ - Github Actions should handle the deployment.
+It can take a few minutes for the DNS host to reflect the changes.